goodtiding5/stockcharts/README.md

-Stockcharts is a python and bokeh implementation for stock charts
+Stockcharts is an extensible and intuitive python/bokeh implementation for stock charts.
+This library allows you to add your own indicators by extending the **Indicator** class.

 ## The main classes